agathis-project/salix-arctica/README.md

 	 each branch regulator will switch at different time lowering the overall noise injected into VSYS rail.

-- drive MSYNC3M @ 2.4MHz
+- drive MSYNC3M at 2.4MHz
-- drive SYNC3M @ 3MHz
+- drive SYNC3M at 3MHz
-- generate MSYNC3M and SYNC3M from uC using an internal common 12MHz clock.
+- generate MSYNC3M and SYNC3M from a common 12MHz clock.

 #### Power Module Connector and POE Connectors
 +++ insert schematic detail